 At two miles long on three sides and 10 feet high, the Collins Wall was an imposing structure.
 It effectively walled off Mr. Collins’ sprawling estate from the then undeveloped western and southern regions outside of Nassau.
 It also created a barrier restricting downtown access from those same southern and western regions.

 So, local philanthropist does good.
 Nice story, right?

 Separate and Unequal

 More than a few locals that I met during a recent visit to Nassau spoke with utter disdain about this wall.
 Why?
 An older gentleman taxi driver put it plainly:

 Collins Wall separated the whites living downtown from the blacks living in the poorer areas.

-Much of this negative sentiment seems to stem from the years following Mr. Collins’ passing in 1946 when his large estate was divided into parcels, though the wall separating the more developed downtown area, predominantly populated by whites, from the new at that time mostly black western areas remained.
+To many Bahamians, Collins Wall remains an enduring symbol of segregation.
+Much of this negative sentiment stems from the years immediately following Mr. Collins’ passing in 1946.
+That’s when Collins’ large estate was divided into parcels.
+The wall, though, remained.
+Only now it separated the more developed downtown, predominantly populated by whites, from a new mostly black community to the west.

 As the majority of employment opportunities were based downtown, the continued existence of Collins Wall created quite the commuting challenge for black residents.
 The oft-heard Nassau expression “head over the wall” stems from this history, as to get to and from work that’s exactly what black people had to do.